International Federation for Housing and Planning

-The International Federation for Housing and Planning (IFHP) is a world-wide network of professionals founded in England representing the broad field of housing and planning.
+The International Federation for Housing and Planning (IFHP) is a worldwide network of professionals founded in England, representing the broad field of housing and planning.
 Its membership is drawn from corporate organisations, professional individuals and those with vocational interests in its activities.
+The organization is headquartered in London.

 The Federation organises a wide range of activities and creates opportunities for an international exchange of knowledge and experience in the professional field.
 Among these activities, the most prominent event is the annual congress devoted to a topical theme.

 History

 IFHP was founded in London in 1913 by Ebenezer Howard.
 Howard was the father of the 'garden city', a combined housing and planning concept designed to solve the problems of ever-expanding metropolitan cities and to create better living conditions for the people.
 Howard had established the Town and Country Planning Association in 1899 to promote these 'garden city' ideals.
 The establishment of IFHP with its principle of international exchange of knowledge and experience was a significant step forward for the planning profession, as the international arm of the garden city movement, enhancing the promotion of housing and planning and improving the general standard of the profession.

 Its evolving areas of interest have been reflected in the changing titles of the organisation: